Find out everything you need to know about the Yoshida trail before beginning your climb of Mt. Fuji

 Easy access and plenty of facilities make the Yoshida trail the most popular route for climbing Fuji .

 The ascent starts from the Fuji-Subaru Line 5th Station .
 Make your way up through the ascending stations, and if you purchase a walking stick get it stamped at the various mountain huts along the way.
-Enjoy the views, especially during your descent.
+Enjoy the views from the trail.

 The Yoshida trail at a glance